peaaccceee/peaaccceee/README.md

 - 👋 Hi, I’m @peaaccceee
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Fullstack Development
 - 🌱 I’m currently learning Frontend development
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: I'm also a guitarist!😊
+- ⚡ Fun fact: I'm a guitarist!😊

 <!---
 peaaccceee/peaaccceee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.